StartSafe Recommendations for JMU owned Windows, Macintosh, and Linux computers

 To update your Windows 7 or Windows Vista computer:

-Older Microsoft Windows operating systems ( XP-SP2, 2000, 95, 98, ME, NT ) are no longer supported, are not provided with security updates, and cannot be secured so they should not be used, particularly on a network.
+Older Microsoft Windows operating systems ( XP, 2000, 95, 98, ME, NT ) are no longer supported, are not provided with security updates, and are not safe to use on a network.

 Once you are caught up with current critical Windows updates, you'll need to install the new ones that come out about monthly.
 You can do this manually ( not recommended ) or you can set it up so that it takes care of itself (recommended).
 Your computer will check for updates, download them, install them at a time specified by you, and reboot all on its own.
 If your computer is turned off at your selected installation time, it will perform the installation the next time it is powered on.